astronuttt/subscene-api/README.md

 ##### its the scraper that used in [@SubsearchsBot](https://t.me/SubsearchsBot) telegram bot.

 ### what can this script do?
-you can simply use this script for you app or website to search/find/download a subtitle.
+you can simply use this script for your app or website to search/find/download a subtitle.

 #### supported languages:
 - Persian